spryker/spryker-docs/docs/pbc/all/search/algolia.md

 description: Algolia is a search engine that
 ---

-Algolia is a powerful search engine that stands out from others due to its speed, easy implementation, and good support.
+Algolia is a search engine that stands out from others due to its performance.
 With the Algolia app, your users can conduct advanced search of active concrete products in your store.
-Deactivated products are not included in the search results.

 {% info_block infoBox "Product offers and product reviews" %}